Ethics & Compliance

 Compliance and Ethics Integrity Portal

 Stork values open and transparent communication.
 Stork expects employees and business partners to report known or suspected misconduct involving Stork, even if they are in no way involved with the misconduct itself.
-Stork can only do something about misconduct if it knows about it.
+Stork can only do something about misconduct if we know about it.

 When concerns about integrity arise, we encourage Stork employees to go to their supervisors, local Human Resources manager, or the Stork Compliance Network.
 If their integrity concerns are not resolved, or they do not feel comfortable discussing them with anyone within Stork, they can report their concern by phone or Internet to the Fluor Compliance & Ethics Integrity Portal.
-On October 1st, 2021, the Fluor Hotline was replaced by the Fluor Compliance & Ethics Integrity Portal.
 Stork employees can find additional information on how to report integrity concerns in Fluor’s Code of Business Conduct and Ethics.

-Stork suppliers, contractors, and other business partners can also report any business conduct and ethics concern via the Fluor Compliance and Ethics Integrity Portal.
-Stork suppliers, contractors, and their employees can find additional information on how to report integrity concerns involving Stork under “Stork Expects Its Third Parties To Maintain The Highest Standards Of Integrity” below.
+Stork freelancers, volunteers, trainees, applicants, contractors, shareholders, directors and suppliers can also report any business conduct and ethics concern via the Fluor Compliance and Ethics Integrity Portal.
+They can find additional information on how to report integrity concerns involving Stork under “Stork Expects Its Third Parties To Maintain The Highest Standards Of Integrity” below.

 Stork investigates all integrity reports and is committed to maintaining confidentiality to the maximum extent possible.
 Stork strictly prohibits retaliation against anyone who makes a good faith report.